 Tips for Crete

-It’s normally best to concentrate on one or two regions of the island.
+If you decide to go to Crete, it’s best to concentrate on one or two regions of the island.
 The big question is where exactly to go to, as anywhere in Crete is just fabulous.

 A popular itinerary in Crete is a combination of Chania, Elafonisi beach, Heraklion and Knossos.
 This is doable in four days, and would give you a flavour of the island.

-People visiting Greece primarily for the history and culture should consider a road trip on the mainland.
+People visiting Greece primarily for the history and culture should definitely consider a road trip on the mainland.
 This article on driving in Greece will be helpful if you decide to rent a car.

-The Peloponnese is close to Athens, and there is enough to keep you occupied for weeks.
-You can see ancient sites, byzantine churches and medieval castles, combined with beautiful landscapes and gorgeous beaches.
+You can see plenty of ancient sites, Byzantine churches and medieval castles, combined with beautiful landscapes and gorgeous beaches.

 Attractions in the Peloponnese